Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 12. What is this!??

-“Only seaweed floats in clear water at high tide.
+“It’s just algae floating in clear water at high tide.”

-13. The natural color of Venus the kitty, which made her extremely famous - she even had to start a Facebook page! 🙂
+13. The natural color of the cat Venus, which made her extremely famous - she even had to start a page on Facebook! 🙂

 14. Original sculpture.
-We propose to call it "Keep the falling sky!" 🙂
+We suggest calling it “Hold the Falling Sky!” 🙂

-Our world is full of such amazing things that we could not even imagine, but thanks to talented photographers who are there at the right time, we have a wonderful opportunity to see what a fantastically beautiful world we live in.
-Let's enjoy these incredible shots of the most exciting moments and discoveries together, which will surely come as a real surprise to many.
+Our world is full of such amazing things that we could not even imagine, but thanks to the talented photographers who are nearby at the most opportune moment, we have a wonderful opportunity to see what a fantastically beautiful world we live in.
+Let's enjoy together these incredible shots of the most exciting moments and discoveries, which will certainly come as a real surprise to many.

-The tortoise saddled the jellyfish and now rides on it.
+The turtle has saddled the jellyfish and is now riding on it.

-The highest tree on the planet is Hyperion.
-Its height reaches 115.6 meters, and its age is approximately 800 years.
+The tallest tree on the planet is Hyperion.
+Its height reaches 115.6 meters and its age is approximately 800 years.

-A man holds the Fukang meteorite, a 4.5 billion-year-old precious gift from the universe.
+A man holds in his hands the Fukang meteorite, a precious gift from the Universe, which is 4.5 billion years old.

-This is how astronauts in space see the eclipse.
+This is how astronauts in space see an eclipse.

-A flock of fire-lit birds against a background of black smoke.
+A flock of birds illuminated by fire against a background of black smoke.

-A Japanese temple in Kyoto has been transformed into a fabulous place after a snowfall.
+A Japanese temple in Kyoto turned into a fabulous place after a snowfall.

 Shadows cast by clouds on the Earth.

-A kayaker swims next to burning lava flowing into the ocean (Hawaii).
+A kayaker floats next to burning lava flowing into the ocean (Hawaii).

-To date, this is the best image quality that managed to capture the Orion Nebula.
+To date, this is the best quality image that has captured the Orion Nebula.

-Opal photo.
-It seems as if dawn is born inside the stone.
+Photo of opal.
+It seems as if the dawn is being born inside the stone.

-Thor's well, called the "gates to the underworld" (USA, Oregon).
+Thor's Well, called the “gate to the underworld” (USA, Oregon).

 This is the clearest photograph of Mercury ever taken.

-All the beauty and power of a thunderstorm captured in one shot.
+All the beauty and power of a thunderstorm captured in one photo.

 Macro image of the iris of the human eye.